khyati-k/khyati-k/README.md

-## Greetings, Salutations, Welcome Humans and bots
+## Greetings, Salutations, welcome humans and bots

 <!--
 **khyati-k/khyati-k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.